ilsegaertner/tenants-application-form/README.md

 ## View the Application

-You can view the application live at: [https://tenants-form.netlify.app]
+You can view the application live at: <a href="https://tenants-form.netlify.app" target="_blank">https://tenants-form.netlify.app</a>

 ## Run Locally with Docker